- fudge (n.2)

 - fudge (v.)

-- type of confection, 1895, American English, apparently a word first used among students at women's colleges; perhaps a special use of fudge (v.).
+- type of confection, 1895, American English, apparently a word first used among students at women's colleges; perhaps a special use from fudge (v.) or its noun derivative, via the notion of "insubstantial" or of something "faked-up" on the spot.
+The verb was used in school slang, and compare fudge (n.) "a made-up story" (1797).

 'He lies,' answered Lord Etherington, 'so far as he pretends I know of such papers.
 I consider the whole story as froth -- foam, fudge, or whatever is most unsubstantial. ...'
 [Scott, "St. Ronan's Well," 1823]